OctopusDeploy/docs/docs/patterns/rolling-deployments.md

 The window size controls how many deployment targets can be deployed to at once.

 - A window size of 1 will deploy to a single deployment target at a time.
 Octopus will wait for the step to finish running on deployment target A before starting on deployment target B
 - A window size of 3 will deploy to a three deployment targets at a time.
-Octopus will wait for the step to finish running on deployment targets A, B *or* C before starting on deployment target D
+Octopus will wait for the step to finish running on deployment targetsÂ A, B *or* C before starting on deployment targetÂ D

 ## Child steps

 Rolling deployments allow you to wait for a step to finish on one deployment target before starting the step on the next deployment target.
 But what if you need to perform a series of steps on one target, before starting that series of steps on the next target?
-To support this, Octopus allows you to create **Child Steps**.
+To support this, Octopus allows you to createÂ **Child Steps**.

 First, open the menu for an existing step, and click **Add Child Step**.